 Learning from our mistakes is good, but it is always smarter to learn from others’ mistakes.
 This is so because some mistakes can cost your life.
-Healthcare sector in India is extremely underfunded and this is why we turn to private hospitals in emergencies.
+The Healthcare sector in India is extremely underfunded and this is why we turn to private hospitals in emergencies.
 Most of us are unprepared for medical situations which can cost a fortune.
-A one week admission in a private room in a private hospital can easily set you back 1 lakh.
+A one-week admission in a private room in a private hospital can easily set you back 1-10 lakhs depending on which hospital you are in.
 If the case is serious, much more might be needed.

 India is not a wealthy country.
 1 lakh is still much for many of us.
 If you think that you will never fall ill, please wake up.
 The probability that you will never need to get admitted